Basil L. Gildersleeve: Death and legacy

 Gildersleeve retired from teaching in 1915.
 He died on January 9, 1924, and was buried at the University of Virginia Cemetery in Charlottesville, Virginia.
 In a memorial published in the American Journal of Philology, Professor C. W. E. Miller paid tribute to Gildersleeve, stating, "Of Greek authors, there were few with whom he did not have more than a bowing acquaintance."

 In more recent years, Gildersleeve has received critical attention for his unapologetic defense of slavery, during and after the Civil War.
 In Soldier and Scholar: Basil Lanneau Gildersleeve and the American Civil War, Ward Briggs published editorials written by Gildersleeve while he served as a staff officer in the Confederate Army and as a professor at the University of Virginia, which feature vitriolic attacks on critics of slavery with parallels drawn to ancient Greek authors and situations.
 He expressed his contempt for Confederate President Jefferson Davis, whom he considered inept.
 Jews also came under attack in his writings, including Confederate cabinet officer Judah P. Benjamin, and those accused of miscegenation.

 Gildersleeve House, one of the undergraduate dormitories at Johns Hopkins University in Baltimore and Gildersleeve Portal at Brown Residential College at the University of Virginia in Charlottesville, Virginia, are both named in his honor.
 His granddaughter Katherine Lane Weems made the two rhinoceros sculptures at Harvard University.
+His students included T. Leslie Shear, later director of the American excavations of the Ancient Agora of Athens.

 Fannie Manning Gildersleeve, a black woman born approximately 1869, lists Basil Gildersleeve as her father on her funeral records.
 Fannie Gildersleeve was married to Charlottesville, Virginia educator Benjamin Tonsler.

 The University of Virginia's Classics program offers a distinguished professorship in Gildersleeve's honor.
 It is currently held by Anthony Corbeill.